Archaeologists Find Ancient Medieval Settlements On An Island In The Black Sea

-In June of this year, Professor Ivan Hristov from Bulgaria’s National Museum of History in Sofia and a team of archaeological researchers began the first ever discoveries on a tiny Bulgarian island in the Black Sea.
-Archaeology In Bulgaria reports that this island, St. Thomas Island — Snake Island — has the remains of an Ancient Thracian settlement from the Early Iorn Age, Ancient Thracian ritual pits, and an Early Byzantine — Late roman— settlement from what is believed to be the 5th through the 6th century AD, and a small monastery from the Middle Ages of about the 12th through the 14th century.
-Most recently, Archaeology In Bulgaria also reports that Hristov and his team have began to carry out underwater archaeology expeditions as of August 2018.
+In June of this year, Professor Ivan Hristov from Bulgaria’s National Museum of History in Sofia, along with a team of archaeological researchers, began the first ever discoveries on a tiny Bulgarian island in the Black Sea.
+Archaeology In Bulgaria reports that this island, St. Thomas Island, aka Snake Island, has the remains of an Ancient Thracian settlement from the Early Iron Age, Ancient Thracian ritual pits, and an Early Byzantine settlement from what is believed to be the 5th through the 6th century CE, and a small monastery from the Middle Ages of about the 12th through the 14th century.

+Most recently, Archaeology In Bulgaria also reports that Hristov and his team have began to carry out underwater archaeology expeditions as of August, 2018.
 This underwater research is being carried out in the Bay of Arkutino, and is funded by Bulgaria’s Ministry of Culture.

 During the underwater phase of their expedition, researchers have now discovered a sunken fortress from Ancient Thrace between the Bulgarian mainland, or what used to be an istmus, and Snake Island.
 Geographic research shows that the island used to be a peninsula until the Middle Ages.